samjulien/blog/_posts/2018-07-17-building-a-movie-listing-application-with-aurelia-and-typescript.markdown

 ## Summary and next steps

-In this article you saw how to create an Aurelia TypeScript application that allowed you to browse for popular movies or search for your own favourites.
+In this article, you saw how to create an Aurelia TypeScript application that allowed you to browse for popular movies or search for your own favorites.
 We saw how to create components using the CLI tool, how to bind variables between the component and the template, and how to use dependency injection and the `autoinject` decorator to bring in other types and create a loosely—coupled framework of code.

 We created an Auth0 application and use the Auth0 JavaScript library to enable the user to log in using the Auth0 login page.
 Once the user is authenticated, they can begin to add and remove movies to and from a watch list that they can refer to later.
 Once they're done adding movies, they're able to log out of the application again.

-The application could be further extended to support TV shows, or could use the information retrieved from Auth0 to get profile—based information such as the user's email address or avatar for display somewhere, creating a profile of sorts.
+The application could be further extended to support TV shows or could use the information retrieved from Auth0 to get profile-based information such as the user's email address or avatar for display somewhere, creating a profile of sorts.
 Instead of watch lists being stored in local storage, they could be stored inside a database enabling a user to 'share' a watch list with another user.
 All these are useful features that are left as an exercise for you, the reader, to have fun with.